rpuspana/BookStore/README.md

 Add books and stores to a MongoDB database, see a list of all the books in the database.
 Add a book to multiple stores.

+### Deployment

+Please check this link to see how the app works in a Heroku testing environment https://rpuspana-book-store.herokuapp.com/index.html

 ### Tech used

 - Node.js 8